-The ESOL program teaches oral English, reading, and writing to adults who have immigrated to the U.S. from around the world.
-With 250-300 adult students enrolled each year, the ESOL program serves approximately 80% of all Literacy Council students.
-Our students’ most commonly stated goals in learning English are to improve their employment prospects, to get help studying for their U.S. Naturalization exam, and to help their children in school.
+The English for Speakers of Other Languages (ESOL) program teaches oral English, reading, and writing to adults who have immigrated to the U.S. from around the world.
+ESOL is the largest program at Literacy Together, serving approximately 250 students annually.
+Our students’ most common goals in learning English are to improve their employment prospects, help their children in school, and pass the U.S. Naturalization exam.

-We find that many ESOL students are very proud of their adopted country and delight in every language achievement that takes them one step closer to fully participating in civic, religious, educational, and neighborhood programs.
+Many ESOL students are proud of their adopted country.
+They delight in every language achievement that takes them closer to fully participating in civic, religious, educational, and neighborhood programs.
 In the words of a couple who immigrated to Asheville from China: